nbk5876/nbk5876.github.io/GPT_Fin/README.md

 # Sample README.md for GitHub Repository

 ## Project Title
-A prototype Python&GPT-4 application to accept a query and returns finacial information about an equity.
+A prototype Python&GPT-4 application to accept a query and returns financial information about an equity.

 ## Table of Contents
 - Installation